 Occupying an area of 494 square degrees of the far southern sky, Carina is the 34th largest of the 88 constellations.
 It is one of the more conspicuous southern constellations, with six stars brighter than magnitude 3.00, including Canopus, the second brightest star in the sky.

 Carina contains a number of notable deep sky objects.
-The best known of these are the Carina Nebula (NGC 3372), which surrounds the variable star Eta Carinae and several open clusters, the massive H II region NGC 3603 with an open cluster, the naked-eye globular cluster NGC 3352, also known as the Wishing Well Cluster, Football Cluster or Pincushion Cluster, the massive globular cluster NGC 2808, the magnitude 1.9 open cluster IC 2602 (Theta Carinae Cluster), nicknamed the Southern Pleiades, and the magnitude 3.8 open cluster NGC 2516, also known as the Diamond Cluster or the Southern Beehive.
+The best known of these are the Carina Nebula (NGC 3372), which surrounds the variable star Eta Carinae and several open clusters, the massive H II region NGC 3603 with an open cluster, the bright open cluster NGC 3532, also known as the Wishing Well Cluster, Football Cluster or Pincushion Cluster, the massive globular cluster NGC 2808, the magnitude 1.9 open cluster IC 2602 (Theta Carinae Cluster), nicknamed the Southern Pleiades, and the magnitude 3.8 open cluster NGC 2516, also known as the Diamond Cluster or the Southern Beehive.

 The best time of year to observe the stars and deep sky objects in Carina is during the month of March.
 The entire constellation is visible south of the latitude 20° N.